 3) It’s Credible

 There is a lot of content out there—and a lot of it is bullshit (especially these days).
-In a world full of conjecture, audiences want cold, hard numbers that anchor claims to reality.
-If you can anchor your story to credible data, audiences are more inclined to trust both your message and your brand.
+In a world full of conjecture, people want cold, hard numbers that anchor claims to reality.
+If you can anchor your story to credible data, they are more inclined to trust both your message and your brand.

 4) It Makes Your Message Stick